 In other words, since you have a finite amount of TFSA room, you want to put the highest growth assets in there as that way you are shielding as much growth as possible from tax.

-Our dividends arrive as cash in the TFSA account every 3 months.
+Our dividends arrive as cash in the TFSA account every three months.
 When this happens, I move the cash out of the TFSA and into my bank account, ready for spending.

 A different approach is to instead reinvest those dividends in the TFSA, and then just sell-off that exact amount in your taxable account (using the same ETF).